-Christy lived in Bolivia for two years and three months when she was a Peace Corps Volunteer there in the late ‘90s and has decided to organize a yoga retreat adventure to this colorful country that she fell in love with, traveled fairly extensively and came to know quite well.
+Christy lived in Bolivia for a little over two years when she was a Peace Corps Volunteer there in the late 1990s.
+She has decided to organize a yoga retreat adventure to this colorful country that she fell in love with, traveled fairly extensively, and came to know quite well.

 Though landlocked, Bolivia is unmatched in its diversity of landscape—from the soaring peaks of the Andes and Altiplano (the most extensive high plateau on Earth outside Tibet) to the lush expanse of Amazon rainforest to the world's largest salt flat.
-And, having been at the center of Inca civilization with at least 30 different indigenous, Bolivia has the highest percentage of indigenous people relative to its total population and is one of the most multi-cultural countries on the continent.
+And, having been at the center of Inca civilization with at least 30 different indigenous, Bolivia has the highest percentage of indigenous people relative to its total population.
 It’s no wonder that the deep spiritual connection to Pachamama (Mother Earth) remains very much alive throughout Bolivia.

 One of South America’s best-kept secrets, Bolivia is often overshadowed by its more touristy neighbors like Peru.
 But for those open to straying from the well-trodden path, Bolivia offers some of the most untouched and breathtaking landscapes and richest indigenous cultures in all of South America.

-The retreat will include daily yoga and meditation with Christy, with the exception of one or two travel days.
+The retreat will include daily yoga and meditation with Christy, with the exception of a few travel days.
 The menu will be primarily vegetarian with gluten-free and dairy-free options.
 Please let us know if you have additional dietary restrictions.

 ITINERARY